himoacs/solace_kdb_whitepaper/whitepaper.md

 }
 ```

 `subUpdate` has three parameters `dest`, `payload`, and `dict`.
 We will be mostly using `payload` which is the actual pricing data.
 Our callback function will convert the binary payload to characters and load JSON data into a kdb+ row using `.j.k`.
-Then, we will update types of some of the columns and then insert the row in our `prices` table.
+Then, we will update types of some of the columns and insert the row in our `prices` table.

 Finally, we will register our callback function and subscribe to the topic.